 There is no disabled access, but you can watch a filmed tour of the Library in Trinity Chapel.

-Open from April to the end of October.
+Open from 1st April (or Easter if this falls in March) to the end of October

 To ensure that you are not disappointed, please ring the Parish Office in advance.